Sticky, sweet and savory, these grilled chicken wings with a Thai glaze are easy to prepare and perfect for summer!

 I love the contrasting flavors you can find in Thai food: sweet, savory, spicy and sour.
 And full of umami!

-These grilled chicken wings marinate to infuse the flavors into the meat, and are brushed with some reserved marinade while grilling for a sticky and slightly charred glaze.
+These chicken wings marinate to infuse the flavors into the meat, and are brushed with some reserved marinade while grilling for a sticky and slightly charred glaze.

 Reasons you'll ♡ grilled chicken wings with Thai glaze

 - they are simple to cook on the grill (with easy clean up!)